Qarj/WebImblaze-Example/README.md

-# WebInject-Example
+# WebImblaze-Example
-Example test results output of WebInject and WebInject Framework
+Example test results output of WebImblaze and WebImblaze-Framework

-The example can be found here: http://qarj.github.io/WebInject-Example/
+The example can be found here: https://qarj.github.io/WebImblaze-Example/